Can You Use Basketball Shoes On An Outdoor Court?

 We’ve been talking about hard surfaces, but you should absolutely avoid playing on gravel with basketball shoes.
 The traction and design that basketball shoes have could work negatively with gravel.
 Sometimes, gravel can cause unnecessary slips during the middle of the game and cause a whole ton of injuries on the court in the process.
 Some of the injuries that might occur on these courts due to slipping are falling on your face, spraining your ankle, or hurting a knee due to your leg slipping out from under you.

-See also Are You Allowed To Lift A Player In Basketball?
+See also Are You Allowed To Use Your Arm In Basketball?

 Gravel courts aren’t all terrible, though it feels like a risk that isn’t worth taking when you go to one with basketball shoes that can easily work against the surface you’re playing on.